emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-security.md

 As said OpenID Connect and OAuth 2.0 are very similar solutions.
 Only not all OAuth 2.0 providers accept OpenID connect.

-Another reason to not use the authorization server that eMagiz can provide you is the fact you already have your own authorization server (i.e. Azure AD) in which you already manage this.
+Another reason to not use the authorization server that eMagiz can provide you is the fact you already have your authorization server (i.e. Azure AD) in which you already manage this.

-For cases that are covered by either of those reasons we offer the OAuth 2.0 option.
+For cases that are covered by either of those reasons, we offer the OAuth 2.0 option.
-This is the most complex to configure for a user to configure as we see the other two as default and this one will take a little bit more configuration.
+This is the most complex configuration option for a user to configure as we see the other two as default and this one will take a little bit more configuration.

 To configure this option configure the security scheme as follows:

 <p align="center"><img src="../../img/microlearning/ml-security-api-gateway--security-oauth.png"></p>

-The exact Issuer URL and Token URL will obviously differ based on the OAuth 2.0 provider you want to use.
+The exact Issuer URL and Token URL will differ based on the OAuth 2.0 provider you want to use.

 ## 4. Assignment